 The following ESXi builds are supported:

-Please note that ESXi 6.5 and later disable CIM access by default, therefore, the Web Portal will report CIM authentication errors in the ESXi device summary.
-To solve this:
+Please note that ESXi 6.5 and later disable CIM access by default.
+Therefore, Datto RMM will report CIM authentication errors in the ESXi device summary.
+Solve this as follows:

 - Enable the SSH service on the ESXi device.